go-while/nntp-mongodb-storage/README.md

 - `Bodysize`: The size of the article's body in bytes, represented as an integer and mapped to the `bs` field in the MongoDB collection.

+- `Arrival`: An integer64 (unixtime) representing the arrival time(stamp) of the article, mapped to the `at` field in the MongoDB collection.

+- `HeadDate`: An integer64 (unixtime) representing the header time(stamp) of the article, mapped to the `hd` field in the MongoDB collection.

-- `Enc`: An integer representing the encoding type of the article, mapped to the `enc` field in the MongoDB collection.
+- `Enc`: An integer representing the encoding/compression type of the article, mapped to the `enc` field in the MongoDB collection.

 - `Found`: A boolean flag that is used to indicate whether the article was found during a retrieval operation.
 It is initially set to `false` and may be modified by the mongoWorker_Reader to indicate if an article was successfully retrieved.